Freight Shipping from San Diego to Fort Worth

 How much does it cost to ship freight from San Diego to Fort Worth?

-Full truckload (FTL) rates from San Diego, CA to Fort Worth, TX currently range from $3,216-$3,964 for a standard dry van load over the 1,496-mile route.
+Full truckload (FTL) rates from San Diego, CA to Fort Worth, TX currently range $3,216-$3,964 (roughly $2.15-$2.67 per mile over 1,496 miles).
 LTL shipments typically cost $1,023-$1,672 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Fort Worth?